Observing Supernova Neutrino Light Curves with Super-Kamiokande. II. Impact of the Nuclear Equation of State: Setup for Event Rate Estimations

 We estimate the event rates of supernova neutrinos at Super-Kamiokande as was done in Paper I. When uncertainties in the nuclear EOS are taken into account the numerical simulations of PNS cooling show a wide variety of neutrino light curves.
 We aim to update our analysis method proposed in Paper I so as to cover the various types of neutrino signals.
 For this purpose, we focus on the inverse beta decay (IBD) interactions \citep{2003PhLB..564...42S}:

-which is the most dominant channel in the water Cherenkov detectors such as Super-Kamiokande.
-In 2020 gadolinium (Gd) was loaded in the Super-Kamiokande detector's water \citep{2017JPhCS.888a2041S,Marti-Magro:20210w} starting the SK-Gd period of operations.
-This upgrade allows for the efficient detection of neutrons, further enabling IBD events to be separated from electron-scattering \citep{1995PhRvD..51.6146B} and $^{16}$O charged-current events \citep{2018arXiv180908398N}.
-However, in this paper we do not take into account this neutron tagging and estimate IBD event rates in Super-Kamiokande with pure water.
+which is the most dominant channel in water Cherenkov detectors such as Super-Kamiokande.
+In 2020 gadolinium (Gd) was loaded in the Super-Kamiokande detector's water \citep{2004PhRvL..93q1101B,2017JPhCS.888a2041S,Marti-Magro:20210w,2021arXiv210900360A} starting the SK-Gd period of operations.
+This upgrade allows for the efficient detection of neutrons, further enabling IBD events to be separated from both electron-scattering \citep{1995PhRvD..51.6146B} and $^{16}$O charged-current events \citep{2018arXiv180908398N}.
+In this paper we estimate IBD event rates assuming perfect neutron tagging.
+We leave investigations of the impact of other interaction channels and the neutron tagging efficiency to future study \citep[see][]{2014PhRvD..89f3007L}.
 A detailed description of Super-Kamiokande is provided in \citet{2003NIMPA.501..418F}.